gbdev/pandocs/content/MBC1.md

 This area normally contains the first 16KBytes (bank 00) of the cartridge ROM.
-Can contain banks 20/40/60 in mode 1 (see below), or banks 10/20/30 in mode 1 for a 1MB MBC1 multi-cart.
+Can contain banks 20/40/60 in mode 1 (see below), or banks 10/20/30 in mode 1 for a 1MB MBC1 multi-cart (see below).

 ### 4000-7FFF - ROM Bank 01-7F (Read Only)